SEPTEMBER SESSIONS

 September Sessions – A Contemporary Art Festival in Stockholm is back with a prolific programme spread over various art spaces as well as public locations in the city.
 The four-day festival hosts exhibitions, performances, concerts, film screenings and social gatherings.
 September Sessions celebrates the diversity of the Stockholm art scene while also creating a platform for international curators, temporarily transforming the city through an infusion of international verve.

-During the festival, a series of exhibitions and events will be organised by Accelerator, Beau Travail, Bonniers Konsthall, Filmform, IASPIS, Index, Konsthall C, Liljevalchs, MEGA Foundation, MDT, as well as a specially curated program by Berlin-based curatorial collective anorak, run by Lukas Ludwig and Johanna Markert, at Antics, Cues and Mint.
+During the festival, a series of exhibitions and events will be organised by Accelerator, Beau Travail, Bonniers Konsthall, Filmform, IASPIS, Index, Konsthall C, Liljevalchs, MDT, as well as a specially curated program by Berlin-based curatorial collective anorak, run by Lukas Ludwig and Johanna Markert, at Antics, Cues and Mint.

 Houred Time